Develop a Comprehensive School Counseling Program for Students

 Complete the form to get additional information about this program.

-The School Counseling specialization prepares you with not only a strong foundation of knowledge and theory but also hands-on experience and skills gained through internships under the mentorship of seasoned industry experts.
-You’ll complete this flexible online specialization ready to complete the TEXES (Texas Examinations for Educator Standards) examination and earn School Counselor Certification in Texas and many other states.*
+Graduate ready to complete the TEXES (Texas Examinations for Educator Standards) examination and earn School Counselor Certification in Texas and many other states.3

 Career Outlook: Rising Demand for Skilled Counselors